 This week is national infertility awareness week.
 I may as well get a blog done before Peyton wakes up from her nap!
 She’s been sleeping pretty well while we have been away.
 I think she’s going through a major growth spurt because she won’t stop eating 😣

 I wanted to get a blog out about this because it’s important to raise awareness.
-If we continue to have the conversation, more people will understand and be sensitive about it.
+If we continue to have the conversation, more people will understand and be a little more sensitive about it.
 People make comments that come off as rude, intrusive, or just plain ignorant and that’s where raising awareness comes in.

 Many people that Aaron and I have talked about our struggles with initially assume I am the infertile one.
 I don’t take offense to it but it just goes to show that there is a conversation to be had.
 Infertility isn’t gender specific.
 It knows no boundaries.
 In up to 50% of couples with infertility, there is a male factor involved.
 That is pretty significant and the numbers are rising.
 I truly believe humanity is doing something wrong.